swapneel001/Mechatronics_Project/README.md

 ## Scoring:

 The score is calculated with the use of an ultrasonic sensor, which detects changes in the distance from the surface in front of it.
 Once a goal is scored, the ball is fed down a funnel and lands in front of the ultrasonic sensor, causing a decrease in the distance measured by it and the score is incremented by 1.
-The Arduino then goes into a delay of 10 seconds so as to allow the players to reload the ball into the cannon.
+The Arduino then goes into a delay of 10 seconds so as to allow the players to reload the ball into the cannon..

 ## A few videos demonstrating the game: